openstack-archive/fuel-docs/pages/reference-architecture/storage/0100-object-store-for-images.rst

 formats such as qcow2 have to be converted to raw format first and cannot be cloned without conversion.

-As of this writing, vanilla OpenStack Havana release placed several important limitations on the copy-on-write capability of the Ceph
+As of this writing, the vanilla OpenStack Icehouse release places several important limitations on the copy-on-write capability of the Ceph
 backend:

- * You have to create an RBD backed bootable volume from a raw image for copy-on-write and live migrations to work;
+ * You must create an RBD backed bootable volume from a raw image for copy-on-write and live migrations to work.

- * Launching an instance directly from image results in a full copy on the compute node instead of a copy-on-write clone in Ceph;
+ * Launching an instance directly from an image results in a full copy on the compute node instead of a copy-on-write clone in Ceph.

- * Ephemeral drives are stored in local files on compute nodes instead of Ceph, preventing live migration of instances with ephemenral drives;
+ * Ephemeral drives are stored in local files on compute nodes instead of Ceph, preventing live migration of instances with ephemenral drives.

- * Non-raw images are not converted to raw automatically when creating a bootable volume: if you don't convert the image yourself, you will end up with a clone of a qcow2 image that will not be bootable.

-These limitations are removed in Mirantis OpenStack distribution starting with release 4.0.
+These limitations are removed in the Mirantis OpenStack distribution starting with release 4.0.